 For years now, San Franciscans have heard tell of Presidio Tunnel Tops, a massive new 14-acre public park designed by James Corner Field Operations.
-The new park will connect the Presidio’s Main Post with Crissy Field through a series of bluff landscapes, pathways, and gathering places.
-Lucky for us, it’s finally set to open on July 17, 2022!
+The new park connects the Presidio’s Main Post with Crissy Field through a series of bluff landscapes, pathways, and gathering places.
+Lucky for us, it is now officially open!
+Following its exciting grand opening, Presidio Tunnel Tops will continue to celebrate with events during the coming months: